waifal/Math-Object/README.md

 For quick conversions from a string to a number, most often use the + operator, which tells JavaScript to treat a string that contains a number as a true numeric value.
-For Example, consider the following
+For example, consider the following
 code:

 ```javascript